Smithereens (Black Mirror)

 "Smithereens" is the second episode of the fifth series of the British science fiction anthology series Black Mirror.
 Written by series creator and showrunner Charlie Brooker and directed by James Hawes, it premiered on Netflix on 5 June 2019, alongside "Striking Vipers" and "Rachel, Jack and Ashley Too".
 In the episode, the rideshare driver Chris (Andrew Scott) takes hostage the intern Jaden (Damson Idris) of Smithereen, a large social media company, making a demand to contact the company's CEO Billy Bauer (Topher Grace).

 The episode was inspired by an experience Brooker had in a car hired via Uber when the driver got out unexpectedly to get a bottle of water.
 He also began a story around how a person grieves the loss of a loved one differently when their life is permanently inscribed in social media.
 Smithereen is similar to the social media website Twitter and Bauer was compared to its CEO at the time, Jack Dorsey.
 Most filming took place in England, but Grace's scenes were filmed in Spain.
 Scenes were shot roughly in chronological order, at Scott's request, and his inability to drive was a challenge for the production.

-The major theme in "Smithereens" is the power of social media companies and their products' negative attributes, including addictivity.
+The major theme in "Smithereens" is the power social media companies wield and their products' adverse effects, primarily their designed addictiveness.
 Critical reception was mixed: Scott's acting received widespread praise and a nomination for a Primetime Emmy Award, but reviewers mostly criticised the episode's storyline and the simplicity of its message.
-It was ranked poorly in comparison to other Black Mirror instalments.
+It was ranked poorly compared to other 'Black Mirror' installments.